Skip to content

 Custom APIs in TrailBase

-TrailBase provides three main ways to embed your code and expose custom APIs:
+TrailBase provides a couple of ways to embed custom logic and provide custom APIs endpoints:

 Using Rust

-Unlike Postgres or MySQL, SQLite does not supported stored procedures out of the box.
-TrailBase has adopted sqlean’s user-defined functions to provide similar functionality and minimize lock-in over vanilla SQLite.
-Check out Query APIs, to see how stored procedures can be hooked up.
+Unlike Postgres or MySQL, SQLite does not support stored procedures out of the box.
+However, TrailBase has integrated sqlean’s user-defined functions to fill the gap.
+You can easily adopt SQLean in your own backends avoiding lock-in.

 Likely the most bespoke approach is to expose your functionality as a custom SQLite extension or module similar to how TrailBase extends SQLite itself.